ccaglak/namespace.nvim/readme.md

 -   `:GetAllClasses` or `GetClasses` Finds all classes, traits, implementations, attributes, from composer or from local search
 -   `:GetClass` gets class under cursor
--   `:AsClass` As classes  -- example use Illuminate\Routing\Controller as BaseController;
+-   `:AsClass` class As -- under cursor or on empty  -- example use Illuminate\Routing\Controller as BaseController;
 -   gets class under cursor if it exists and names it or if cant find will seach composer and popup to name it
 -   `:Namespace` generates namespace